Skip to main content

 This function:

-2. Requests decryption of the burned amount
+2. Calls FHE.allowPublic(burned) so anyone can request decryption of the burned amount

 3. Creates a claim for the recipient